Credit card protection

 We’re here to help if you’ve had a problem with a transaction on your credit card.
 Maybe there’s something wrong with what you’ve bought.
 Or perhaps you’re still being charged for a service you no longer use.

 Credit card protection - understanding Section 75 protection

 What if your purchase is faulty, doesn’t arrive or isn’t as described?
 Section 75 of The Consumer Credit Act 1974 gives credit card customers legal rights if they’ve paid for goods or services using their credit card.
-It applies when the total price of the goods or services is between £100 and £30,000 and all or part of the purchase price was made using a credit card.
+It applies when the total price of the goods or services is over £100 but not more than £30,000 and all or part of the purchase price was made using a credit card.